WKPD: As a KET transmitter

-That same year, Kentucky Educational Television commissioned a study that reported the establishment of new transmitters to serve Paducah and Owensboro a high priority.
+That same year, Kentucky Educational Television (KET) commissioned a study that reported the establishment of new transmitters to serve Paducah and Owensboro a high priority.
 Parts of the Jackson Purchase area received a signal from WKMU, the network's transmitter that is licensed to Murray, but without specially designed antenna setups, as local schools had, the public could not receive a consistent clear signal.
 KET filed for the channel directly, only to discover that the WDXR-TV license was still active.

 Lady Sarah sold the WDXR-TV building, though without any television production equipment (which had been removed), to J. Spencer Solomon, owner of a production firm in Benton, in September 1976.
 A lengthy courtship for facilities and the worse nature of the signal gap in the Owensboro area threatened to cost Paducah its shot at having a KET transmitter.
 However, in January 1977, a deal was reached to donate the WDXR-TV license to KET.

 The FCC approved the license transfer on January 30, 1978.
 KET, however, opted not to use the former tower of WDXR-TV near Melber and instead pressed forward with plans to build at a site owned by the McCracken County government.
 The new tower, located on Coleman Road, would also provide facilities to the state early warning system and would cost $1 a year instead of $26,000 to buy the WDXR-TV tower site.
 Construction on WKPD, as the transmitter was renamed, was delayed by a backlog of state projects; the station returned to the air September 9, 1979, as the 14th KET transmitter.